-The ITF’s FOC Campaign was formally launched in 1948.
+The ITF’s FOC Campaign was formally launched at the Oslo congress in 1948.

 The FOC Campaign has two elements:

 - A political campaign aimed at eliminating the flag of convenience system by achieving global acceptance of a genuine link between the flag a ship flies and the nationality or residence of its owners, managers and seafarers